 Above: non-slip fluffy bathmats can be used in the crate or pen

-Above: Vet bed is good for dogs to rest on.
+Above: Vet fleece is good for dogs to rest on.
 If you choose the rubber-backed version then you won’t need to put non-slip matting underneath it.

 Some owners cover part of the crate or pen floor with either newspaper or incontinence pads in case their dog needs to pee unexpectedly.
 So long as the dog is taken outdoors for regular toilet sessions, then this is not usually necessary.
 If you do opt to put down paper or pads, keep them safe by putting non-slip matting directly underneath.
 Otherwise the paper or pads will slip about when stepped on.